 - A person who is incapacitated cannot give consent.

-Coercion is unreasonable and persistent pressure to compel another individual to initiate or continue sexual activity against an individual’s will.
-Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
+Coercion is unreasonable and/or persistent pressure to compel another individual to initiate or continue sexual activity against an individual’s will.
+Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get sexual activity from another.
 When someone makes clear that they do not want to engage in sexual contact, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
 A person’s words or conduct are sufficient to constitute coercion if they wrongfully impair another individual’s freedom of will and ability to choose whether or not to engage in sexual activity.
 Coercion can include a wide range of behaviors, including intimidation, manipulation, threats and blackmail.
 Examples of coercion include threatening to disclose another individuals’ private sexual information related to sexual orientation, gender identity, or gender expression and threatening to harm oneself if the other party does not engage in the sexual activity.

 Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
 There is no requirement that a party resists the sexual advance or request, but resistance will be viewed as a clear demonstration of non-consent.
 Threat includes threats of physical violence against another person or intimidation (implied threats).